2023 Best Communication & Journalism Schools in Indiana

 Communication & Journalism majors at Valpo take out an average of $27,000 in student loans while working on their egree.

-With a ranking of #10, Indiana University - Kokomo did quite well on this year’s best schools for communication and journalism students.
-Located in the small city of Kokomo, IU Kokomo is a public college with a small student population.
+Indiana University - Kokomo came in at #10 in this year’s edition of the Best Communication & Journalism Schools in Indiana ranking.
+Located in the small city of Kokomo, IU Kokomo is a public school with a small student population.

 After completing their degree, communication and journalism graduates from IU Kokomo carry an average student debtload of $27,000.

-Read full report on Communication & Journalism at Indiana University - Kokomo
+Full Communication & Journalism at Indiana University - Kokomo Report

 Communication & Journalism Majors to Study